-Granite Paving is one of our best-sellers for driveways and patios and, as a natrural stone, can be subject to natural variations such as oxidation.
-However, with the right cleaning products and a little patience, this is simple to remove.
-So you can continue to enjoy your new space without any unwanted markings!
+Oxidation in any natural stone is completely normal and with the right cleaning products and a little patience, this is simple to remove so you can continue to enjoy your new space without any unwanted markings.

-Oxidation in stone paving occurs due to the porosity of the stone and the minerals contained within.
-Some types of natural stone paving, such as Granite, contain iron, or iron ore, which can be drawn to the surface when subjected to moisture.
+Oxidation in paving occurs due to the porosity of the stone and the minerals contained within it.
+Some types of natural stone paving, such as Granite and Kandla Grey Sandstone, contain iron which can be drawn to the surface when subjected to moisture.
 This can cause the stone to appear to change colour in some places, appearing as orange or brown marks.

 Oxidation stains can also occur when water runs over metal fixtures or fittings and trickles down to your paving, depositing iron particles from oxidation (rusting) into your paving.

-Rust stains are common on driveways due to being deposited by vehicles, but can also be present in patios and pathways that are home to garden furniture, as well as barbecues, chimeneas, fire pits, and similar garden furniture.
+Rust stains are common on driveways due to being deposited by vehicles, but can also be present in patios and pathways that are home to garden furniture, as well as barbecues, fire pits and similar garden furniture.